 The dawn phenomenon is a natural occurrence that happens in all people.
 In the early morning hours, certain hormones – such as growth hormone, cortisol, and catecholamines – cause the liver to release extra glucose.
 This signal acts like your body’s natural “alarm clock” and gives your body access to easily available energy to get moving.

 Some people seem more sensitive to this effect and have slightly higher glucose values upon waking, but about 1 hour after waking they are back down to normal, optimal levels.
-If you don’t already have a CGM (continuous glucose monitor), then try monitoring your glucose levels about 1-2 hours after waking to see if they have naturally lowered on their own.
+With Nutrisense, you can use a CGM without diabetes to monitor your glucose levels one to two hours after waking to see if they have naturally lowered on their own.

 How to prevent high blood glucose in the morning?